Spice Cookies with Pumpkin Dip Recipe

 - 1/4 to 1/2 teaspoon ground ginger

-- 1. In a large bowl, cream butter and sugar until light and fluffy.
+- 1. Cream butter and granulated sugar until light and fluffy.
 Beat in eggs and molasses.
-Combine the flour, baking soda, cinnamon, ginger, cloves and salt; add to creamed mixture and mix well.
+Combine next six ingredients; add to creamed mixture and mix well.
 Chill overnight.

-- 2. Shape into 1/2-in. balls; roll in sugar.
+- 2. Shape into 1/2-in. balls; roll in additional sugar.
 Place 2 in. apart on ungreased baking sheets.
-Bake at 375° for 6 minutes or until edges begin to brown.
-Cool for 2 minutes before removing to a wire rack.
+Bake at 375° until edges begin to brown, about 6 minutes.
+Cool 2 minutes before removing to a wire rack.

-- 3. For dip, beat cream cheese in a large bowl until smooth.
-Beat in pumpkin pie filling.
-Add the sugar, cinnamon and ginger and mix well.
+- 3. For dip, beat cream cheese until smooth.
+Beat in pumpkin pie mix.
+Add confectioners' sugar, cinnamon and ginger; mix well.
 Serve with cookies.
-Store leftover dip in the refrigerator.
+Refrigerate leftover dip.
 Yield: about 20 dozen (3 cups dip).

 Reviews for Spice Cookies with Pumpkin Dip